Practice Privacy Notice

 Due to the specific nature of the services provided to you by the practice, the right of erasure (also known as the 'right to be forgotten') and to object to the processing of personal data are subject to restrictions on the grounds of the processing being carried out is within the public interest in the particular area of public health provision.

 Access to personal information

-You have a right under the General Data Protection Regulations to request access to view or to obtain copies of what information the surgery holds about you and to have it amended should it be inaccurate.
-In order to request this, you need to do the following:
+You have the right to request access to view, or obtain, copies of whatever information the surgery holds about you and to have it amended should it be inaccurate.
+In order to request this, you will need to do the following: